gadgetron/GadgetronOnlineClass/README.md

 # Gadgetron Online Course

+During June 2020 we will host the “Gadgetron Online Course”.
+Although initially scheduled to take place in Bordeaux, the COVID-19 situation made that impossible.
+We are instead hosting it online.

 This course is aimed at both new and experienced users of Gadgetron, covering basic reconstruction as well as the latest functionalities.
 The topics covered are intended for researchers in basic science and/or clinical research.
-During June 2020 we will host the “Advanced MEG/EEG toolkit”.
-Although initially scheduled to take place in Bordeaux, the COVID-19 situation made that impossible.
-We are instead hosting it online.

-Organizers: David Hansen, Kristoffer Knudsen, Hui Xue, Oliver Joseph, Vinai Roopchansingh, John Derbyshire, Aurélien Trotier, Stanislas Rapacchi, Maxime Yon, Pierre Bour, Valéry Ozenne

 The course is organised remotely and will be accessible in live via visio-conference.
-Connection procedures is available [here](live-session.md).
-Input from participants is key element to make this course interactive.
 In addition of the course and pratical course, participants will have the possibility to propose working in progress session on a MRI reconstruction topic.
 More information is available [here](interactive-session.md).
-Each participant needs to a computer running either Linux, OSX or Windows with the Gadgetron up and running.
-Installation procedures has been summarized [here](gt-installation.md).

 The Gadgetron Online Course is made of several modules that constitute together the scientific stack.
 Gadgetron made use of standard computing languages (C++, Cmake, CUDA, Python, Matlab) that are themselve calling hundreds of libraries/packages/functions.
 We won't cover everything in this short course, but you should get enough information to decide if your research can benefit from Gadgetron.
 And I bet it will likely do.

+Organizers: David Hansen, Kristoffer Knudsen, Hui Xue, Oliver Joseph, Vinai Roopchansingh, John Derbyshire, Aurélien Trotier, Stanislas Rapacchi, Maxime Yon, Pierre Bour, Valéry Ozenne

 # Agenda